colinta/p/README.md

  p.sh — Password manager
 =========================

-This little bash script stores and retrieves passwords to a ~/.p_passwords file.
+This little bash script stores and retrieves passwords to an encrypted passwords file.
 You can add, remove, and show a single password, or list all of them.

+The default location is ~/.p_passwords, but this can be changed by setting P_PASSWORDS_FILE before loading p.sh.

 Commands
 --------